-Liz Breslin is a writer, editor and performer of Polish and Irish descent, now living in Ōtepoti Dunedin in Aotearoa New Zealand.
-Liz’s poem collections are In bed with the feminists (Dead Bird Books, 2021), winner of the Kathleen Grattan Prize for a Sequence of Poems 2020, and Alzheimer’s and a spoon (OUP, 2017, 2021), one of the NZ Listener’s Top 100 books of 2017.
+Liz Breslin is a writer, editor and performer of Polish, Irish and English descent, now living in Ōtepoti Dunedin in Aotearoa New Zealand.
+Liz’s poem collections are In bed with the feminists (Dead Bird Books, 2021, 2023), winner of the Kathleen Grattan Prize for a Sequence of Poems 2020, and Alzheimer’s and a spoon (OUP, 2017, 2021), one of the NZ Listener’s Top 100 books of 2017.

 Liz’s short story ‘baba jaga’ was highly commended in the 2022 Sargeson Prize.
 ‘Not the fucking pineapple’ was shortlisted for the Bridport Prize 2021 and ‘the very bones’ won the Queenstown Festival Short Story Competition 2020.